DaGooseYT/FrameGUI/README.md

 - Set audio sample rate.

 # Usage
 If you do not like reading (like me), the official video tutorial for FrameGUI as an alternative can be found [here]().
-Otherwise, continue reading for documentation and usage regarding FrameGUI.
+Otherwise, continue reading for documentation and usage regarding FrameGUI. **This is not a noob guide.**

 ### Select Input File
 Start by selecting an input file on the `Main` tab.
 The supported input formats are (case sensitive): .mp4, .mkv, .mov, .avi, .thp, .bik, .m2ts, .ts, .flv, .webm, .ogv